TylerMG26/tyler_garrett.github.io/_pages/about.md

 ### JointAR
 ![JointAR HUT](/images/JointAR_hut.jpg){:.align-right width="350px"}

-Served as a fault-tolerant computing researcher, avionics lead, and software engineer for the Joint Augumented Reality Visual Informatics System (Joint AR).
+Served as a fault-tolerant computing researcher, avionics lead, and software engineer for the Joint Augmented Reality Visual Informatics System (Joint AR).

 Joint AR explores how a near-eye augmented reality display might be fielded as a centralized information display upon which crew can make mission decisions while performing extravehicular activity (EVA).